 Because pantothenic acid is found in such a wide variety of foods, a deficiency is extremely rare.

-Vitamin B6 (pyridoxine) – Pyridoxine is required for the formation of red blood cells, protein and carbohydrate metabolism, and certain brain All About Vitamin B - B6chemicals.
+Vitamin B6 (pyridoxine) – Pyridoxine is required for the formation of red blood cells, protein and carbohydrate metabolism, and certain brain chemicals.
 It powers brain processes and development, steroid hormone activity, and immune function.

 Pyridoxine deficiency – Pyridoxine deficiency is rare.
 Individuals who drink extreme amounts of alcohol, women (especially those on the contraceptive pill), the elderly, and individuals with thyroid disease are the most at risk.